AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 # Manage shared streams

-Users assigned share permissions for data streams in SDS explorer—also known as _data stewards_—can share those streams into communities where they are a member.
+Users assigned share permissions for data streams in `Sequential Data Store`—also known as _data stewards_—can share those streams into communities where they are a member.
 These same users can unshare data streams from communities as well.

 ## Prerequisites